choiyhking/manual/how_to_start_katacontainer_containerd.md

 ```

 But it's not working.

 ![image](https://github.com/user-attachments/assets/96e44572-1857-4cee-9396-7567b58e9429)

 It seems like problem about CNI plugin.
-We need to install CNI pluging to configure network manually.
+We need to install CNI plugin to configure network manually.

 ```
 # install golang manually from the source